QuantEcon/python_lecture_sandpit/source/rst/likelihood_ratio_process.rst

         return π

-Below we will plot some informative graphs showing **one** simulated path of the cumulative likelihood ratio process :math:`L_t` along with paths of :math:`\pi_t` that are associated with the same realization of the likelihood ratio process but two different initial priors :math:`\pi_{0}`.
+Below we will plot some informative graphs showing **one** simulated path of the cumulative likelihood ratio process :math:`L_t` along with two paths of :math:`\pi_t` that are associated with the *same* realization of the likelihood ratio process but *different* initial prior probabilities
+:math:`\pi_{0}`.

 First, we specify the two values of :math:`\pi_0`.